syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 <tr>
 <td>
 XLOOKUP<br/><br/></td><td>
 Returns the value Corresponding to the first match it finds else returns the next approximate match.
-Calculating the formula result in XlsIO is not supported.<br/><br/></td></tr>
+Calculating this formula result is not supported in XlsIO.<br/><br/></td></tr>
 <tr>
 <td>
 XMATCH<br/><br/></td><td>
 Returns the position of a value in a list, table or cell range.
-Calculating the formula result in XlsIO is not supported.<br/><br/></td></tr>
+Calculating this formula result is not supported in XlsIO.<br/><br/></td></tr>
 <tr>
 <td>
 YEAR<br/><br/></td><td>